jakefrn/hcz-jekyll-blog/_posts/2018-03-27-ga-more-new-users-than-facebook-clicks.md

 ![facebook-analytics-2.jpg]({{site.baseurl}}/static/img/facebook-analytics-2.jpg)

-After posting my findings in the #Measure Slack (a community for analytics and SEM), it was pointed out by [@williamvicary](https://medium.com/@williamvicary) that Facebook filters out link clicks from bots; while GA does not (or at least, not exactly the same way).
+After posting my findings in the #Measure Slack (a community for analytics and SEM), it was pointed out by [@williamvicary](https://medium.com/@williamvicary) that Facebook filters out link clicks from bots; and GA filters out bot traffic but in its own way- but.
 So subtracted those 80ish spam "users" gets me 110 New Users in GA which is close enough (for me) to what FB was reporting.